Aortic stenosis: Angina

-Angina in setting of heart failure also increases the risk of death.
+Angina in the setting of heart failure also increases the risk of death.
 In people with angina, the 5-year mortality rate is 50% if the aortic valve is not replaced.

 Angina in the setting of AS occurs due to left ventricular hypertrophy (LVH) that is caused by the constant production of increased pressure required to overcome the pressure gradient caused by the AS.
 While the muscular layer of the left ventricle thickens, the arteries that supply the muscle do not get significantly longer or bigger, so the muscle may not receive enough blood supply to meet its oxygen requirement.
 This ischemia may first be evident during exercise when the heart muscle requires increased blood supply to compensate for the increased workload.
 The individual may complain of anginal chest pain with exertion.
 Exercise stress testing with or without imaging is strictly contraindicated in symptomatic patients with severe aortic stenosis.
 Exercise stress test is now recommended by current guidelines in asymptomatic patients and may provide incremental prognostic value.

 Eventually, however, the heart muscle will require more blood supply at rest than can be supplied by the coronary artery branches.
 At this point there may be signs of ventricular strain pattern (ST segment depression and T wave inversion) on the EKG, suggesting subendocardial ischemia.
 The subendocardium is the region that is most susceptible to ischemia because it is the most distant from the epicardial coronary arteries.